Family Mediation Certificate

 The goal of the Family Mediation Certificate is to provide quality education and training in mediation in a family context that may be applied towards the minimum training requirements of Family Mediation Canada for certification as a Family Relations Mediator.

-JIBC Assessment Credits can now be applied to Mediate BC and Family Mediation Canada
+Apply your JIBC Assessment Credits to Mediate BC

 If you are considering a career as a private-practice mediator, the training hours gained in this specialization can be applied towards admission to the Mediate BC Roster and towards educational requirements for certification by practitioner organizations, such as Family Mediation Canada.
 Civil and Family Roster applicants can now apply their Justice Institute of BC mediation assessments to the experience portion of their application.
 A successful JIBC Family Mediation assessment can count for up to 3 mediations (and 9 hours of mediation time) toward the 10 mediation experience requirement of a Civil or Family Roster application, if the written feedback is included with the application.
 Contact Mediate BC for more information (mediatebc.com).